edman/audie/README.md

 ## Usage

-Diversion interacts with your project in three ways:
+Audie interacts with your project in three ways:

 - `@inject` annotations in constructors.
-They tell Diversion how to create objects of that class.
+They tell Audie how to create objects of that class.
 In the example below, the `CoffeeMaker` class has only one constructor, so we can use inject on the class as well.
 - Abstract methods in a class annotated with `@component`.
 These specify what objects you want to access.
-Diversion will extend this class and implement its abstract methods based on the types your marked with inject.
+Audie will extend this class and implement its abstract methods based on the types your marked with inject.
 - Concrete methods in `@component` classes.
 Sometimes your classes will depend on types you can't mark with inject.
-Diversion will also look into concrete methods to learn how to create new types.
+Audie will also look into concrete methods to learn how to create new types.

 That's all.
 Two annotations.
 Period.
 The code below shows a complete sample of